Customer Service FAQs

 - Grass clippings

-- Dead Plants
+- Dead plants

-- Food scraps (vegetable and fruit)
+- Food scraps (e.g. fruit and vegetables)

 - Tea/coffee grounds